maheshrijal/notes/docs/aws/rds.md

 **Audit Logs**: Can be enabled & sent to CloudWatch logs for longer retention

 !!! tip
-    RDS & Aurora do not have SSH Access except on RDS Custom
+    RDS & Aurora do not have SSH access except on RDS Custom

 ## RDS Proxy

-- Fully managed RDS proxy for RDS
+- Fully managed proxy for RDS
 - Allows apps to **pool & share DB connections** established with the DB
 - Improve database efficiency by reducing the stress on DB resources (CPU/RAM).
-Also minimizes open conenctions & timeouts
+Also minimizes open connections & timeouts
 - Proxy is serverless, autoscaling, highly available (Multi-AZ)
 - Reduces RDS & Auora failover time by up to 66% in case of failover
 - No code change required for most apps